jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 	>> e 17772516 40
 	changing 00017772516 from 000000 to 000040
 	>> d 17000500 l1
-	00017000500  070707
+	00017000500:  070707

-If you also want to see all the hardware register activity, use the Debugger's "m bus on" command to turn Bus messages on:
+If you also want to see all the hardware register activity, use the Debugger's "m bus on; m device on" command to turn Bus+Device messages on:

 	>> m bus on
 	messages on:  bus
+	>> m device on
+	messages on:  device
 	>> e 500 125252
 	changing 000500 to 125252
 	>> d 17000500 l1
-	00017000500  125252
+	00017000500:  125252
 	>> e 17000700 070707
 	changing 00017000700 to 070707
 	>> e 17770202 000000